 Large breasts often cause considerable physical and mental discomfort, and even harm, to the women or teenagers who have them.
 The size and weight of large breasts can result in self-consciousness, improper posture, pain in the back and neck, chaffing and rashes under the breasts, breathing problems, and skeletal deformities.

-Breast reduction surgery is usually done to provide physical relief from these symptoms, and also to improve shape, size and symmetry of the breasts.
+Breast reduction surgery, performed by Dr. M. Zakir Sabry, is usually done to provide physical relief from these symptoms, and also to improve the shape, size, and symmetry of the breasts.
 Fat and glandular tissue is removed as well as excess skin to produce smaller, lighter breasts that are in a healthier proportion to the rest of the body.
 Breast reduction is performed under general anesthesia.
 It is a three to four-hour procedure.
 An overnight stay in the hospital is usually not required.

 Best Candidates for Breast Reduction

 Breast reduction is an excellent option for women with large breasts who either experience neck, back and shoulder pain while performing daily activities or desire a reduction in size to bring more symmetry and balance to their bodies.

 - Patients with very large breasts who require physical relief,

 - Patients with one breast significantly larger than the other,

 - Patients with indentations in their shoulders from tight bra straps,